jayminwest/TeachNicheOfficial/ai_docs/standards/eslint.md

-# ESLint Standards
+# TypeScript ESLint Standards

-This document outlines our strict ESLint guidelines for the Teach Niche project.
+This document outlines our strict ESLint guidelines for TypeScript in the Teach Niche project.

 ## Core Principles

-1. **No Types Allowed**: We strictly prohibit the use of TypeScript or any type annotations
+1. **Strong Type Safety**: We require proper TypeScript usage throughout the codebase
-2. **Pure JavaScript**: All code must be written in pure JavaScript
+2. **Strict TypeScript Configuration**: We use the strictest TypeScript compiler options
-3. **Strict Linting**: We enforce a comprehensive set of ESLint rules
+3. **Comprehensive Linting**: We enforce a robust set of ESLint rules

 ## ESLint Configuration